enarjord/passivbot/README.md

 ## Pre-optimized configurations

-A number of pre-optimized configurations for Passivbot can be found at https://github.com/JohnKearney1/PassivBot-Configurations.
+Pre-optimized configurations for Passivbot can be found at https://github.com/JohnKearney1/PassivBot-Configurations.

 ## Documentation: